-Behind the glittering ‘Marvellous Melbourne’ of the 1880s was another colonial metropolis of ‘low life’: crowded slums, street life, pollution, corruption and inadequate infrastructure.
+Experience Alternative Melbourne – far more interesting than the glittering ‘Marvellous Melbourne’ of the Victorian era!
+Behind the shiny facade was an alternative colonial metropolis of ‘low life’: crowded slums, street industries, pollution, corruption and inadequate infrastructure.

 EXPLORE the city centre’s history and ancient infrastructure invisible to most modern Melburnians: old typographies, former factories, sly grog shops, warehouses, stables, pipes, underworld portholes, bluestone, sanitation traps, hydraulic plates, timber guards, horse troughs and outhouses.